Raising VC Funding Venture Capital is one of the most frequent topics in the startup…

-How Do I Prepare For Pitching My Startup To A Venture Capitalist?
+How To Prep Pitching Your Startup To A Venture Capitalist?

 That is a question that we get here at Early Growth on a regular basis in regards to new fundraising.
 It’s important to know not only what to present to a venture capitalist, but how people get to that venture capital presentation in the first place.

 This webinar was put together in part by the help of our friends at Black Founders.
 Our own Sirk Roh sat down with Marlon Nichols, Managing Partner at Cross Culture Ventures, to discuss the best ways to approach a VC, and what they are looking for in a pitch.

 Here’s the recap:

 Pitching to VC – Why raise funds for a startup?

 Sirk: It’s really to accelerate growth.
 It could be a combination of the need to produce some sort of product, service or software.
 Or to hire talent.
 Mainly, it is about going after a big market opportunity & industry to invest in.

 Marlon: At the seed-level, we are looking at companies with tested, working products that have a good sense of where they like to market that product and need funds to reach potential customers.